SoSly/RiverTale/docs/features/rivers/Cell-based Networks Architecture.md

 - Input edge centers (where water enters)
 - Output edge center (where water exits)
-- Distance to ocean (for elevation calculation)
+- Distance to terminus (for elevation calculation)
 - Upstream count (for width calculation)
 - Whether this cell is a source (no inputs, higher than all neighbors)
 - Whether this cell is a basin terminus (no outputs, not ocean)